VernonGrant/gnu-c-language-manual/markdown/Integer-Constants.md

 character '`0`' (zero) because that makes the constant octal.

 You can get the effect of a negative integer constant by putting a minus sign at the beginning.
-Grammatically speaking, that is an arithmetic expression rather than a constant, but it behaves just like a true constant.
+In grammatical terms, that is an arithmetic expression rather than a constant, but it behaves just like a true constant.